-If the IRP relates to an application arising out of ICANN’s New gTLD Program, a person, group or entity that was part of a contention set for the string at issue in the IRP; and
+If the IRP relates to an application arising out of ICANN’s New gTLD Program, a person, group or entity that was part of a contention set for the string at issue in the IRP;

-If the briefings before the IRP PANEL significantly refer to actions taken by a person, group or entity that is external to the DISPUTE, such external person, group or entity.
+If the briefings before the IRP PANEL significantly refer to actions taken by a person, group or entity that is external to the DISPUTE, such external up or entity;

+A person, group or entity that is directly and personally materially impacted by the Covered Action which is the subject of the DISPUTE, but does not meet the requirements to be a CLAIMANT

 All requests to participate as an amicus must contain the same information as the Written Statement (set out at Section 6), specify the interest of the amicus curiae, and must be accompanied by the appropriate filing fee.

+All requests to participate as an amicus curaie shall be directed to the IRP Provider, who will appoint a PROCEDURES OFFICER, [within X days of the publication of the INDEPENDENT REVIEW PROCESS unless the PROCEDURES OFFICER, in its discretion, deems that the PURPOSES of the IRP are furthered by accepting such a request after X days].

 If the PROCEDURES OFFICER determines, in his or her discretion, subject to the conditions set forth above, that the proposed amicus curiae has a material interest relevant to the DISPUTE, he or she shall allow participation by the amicus curiae.
-Any person participating as an amicus curiae may submit to the IRP Panel written briefing(s) on the DISPUTE or on such discrete questions as the IRP PANEL may request briefing, in the discretion of the IRP PANEL and subject to such deadlines, page limits, and other procedural rules as the IRP PANEL may specify in its discretion.
-The IRP PANEL shall determine in its discretion what materials related to the DISPUTE to make available to a person participating as an amicus curiae.
+Any person participating as an amicus curiae may submit to the IRP Panel written briefing(s) on the DISPUTE or on such discrete questions as the IRP PANEL may request briefing, in the discretion of the IRP PANEL and subject to such deadlines, page limits, rights of the parties to file briefings in response and other procedural rules as the IRP PANEL may specify in its discretion.

+A person participating as an amicus curiae shall be given access to all publicly-available written statements, evidence, motions, procedural orders and other materials in the DISPUTE in a timely manner.
+Where a CLAIMANT or ICANN claims that any such materials are confidential, the IRP PANEL shall determine in its discretion[4] the extent to which and terms on which such material documents must be made available to a person participating as an amicus curiae.

 ________________________________